 Taste

-Ka’Chava Superfoods comes in five flavors: Chocolate, Vanilla, Coconut Acai, Chai, and Matcha.
-The blend is naturally sweetened with coconut nectar and lo han fruit extract, which gives these shakes a tasty, subtly sweet flavor.
-I sampled the matcha and coconut acai flavors and enjoyed both.
+According to the supplement fact panel, this vegan protein powder is naturally sweetened with coconut flower nectar and lo han fruit extract, which gives these shakes a tasty, subtly sweet flavor.
+Although the chocolate flavor is one of the most popular flavors, I sampled the matcha and coconut acai flavors and enjoyed both when mixed with just water.

 Some customers, like me, had positive experiences with Ka’Chava’s flavors.
 One customer wrote, “The chocolate flavor tastes delicious, not too sweet, and no weird aftertaste from fake sugar. ”